Free personalized radio that

-Jim Lindberg (lead vocals), Fletcher Dragge (guitar), Byron McMackin (drums), and Jason Thirsk (bass) formed Pennywise in 1988.
+Jim Lindberg (lead vocals), Fletcher Dragge (guitar), Byron McMackin (drums), and Jason Thirsk (bass) formed Pennywise in 1988, naming the band after the monster in Stephen King's cult horror novel It.
 All of the members attended the same high school in Hermosa Beach, California, where they were involved with both punk rock and surfing.
 Thirsk had played in a local hardcore band called PMA, while the other members played with several other groups before the band actually came together.
-In 1989, they released their debut EP, A Word from the Wise on Theologian Records.
+In 1989, they released their debut EP, A Word from the Wise, on Theologian Records.
 A local college DJ passed the record to Brett Gurewitz at Epitaph Records, and he signed the group in 1990.
 Pennywise's eponymous full-length debut appeared the following year.
 Pennywise became a word-of-mouth hit among the underground punk, surf, and snowboarding community, and the group headed out on its first national tour.